Photo: Taste of Home

 But what about basting?

 We know Grandma lovingly basted her turkeys over and over, saying it would keep the meat juicy.
 However, the opposite is true.
-Each time you open the door, you’re cooling the oven as well as the outside of the turkey.
+Each time you open the door while baking a turkey, you’re cooling the oven as well as the outside of the bird.
 This means the turkey will take longer to cook.
 More time in the oven causes the meat to dry out and the skin to become soggy instead of crispy.

 Step 6: Check It